hbctraining/DGE_workshop_salmon_online/lessons/11_FA_functional_class_scoring.md

 ```
 > _**NOTE:** The permutations are performed using random reordering, so every time we run the function we will get slightly different results.
 If we would like to use the same permutations every time we run a function, then we use the `set.seed(123456)` function prior to running.
 The input to `set.seed()` can be any number, but if you would want the same results, then you would need to use the same number as the lesson._

-To perform the GSEA using KEGG gene sets with clusterProfiler, we can use the `gseKEGG()` function:
+To perform the GSEA using KEGG gene sets with clusterProfiler, we can use the `gseKEGG()` function. _The organisms with available KEGG pathway information are listed [here](http://www.genome.jp/kegg/catalog/org_list.html)._

 ```r
 ## GSEA using gene sets from KEGG pathways